-The Protection Project is a human rights institute based at The Johns Hopkins University School of Advanced International Studies in Washington, DC.
-Founded in 1994 to address trafficking in persons as a human rights violation, The Protection Project focuses on the promotion of human rights values throughout the world.
-Our emphasis is the protection of human security, especially in women’s and children’s rights; fostering civil society and NGO development through capacity & coalition building; enhancing the rule of law by encouraging citizen participation; advancing human rights education …
+The Protection Project is a human rights institute founded in 1994 to address trafficking in persons as a human rights violation, The Protection Project focuses on the promotion of human rights values throughout the world.
+Our emphasis is the protection of human security, especially in women’s and children’s rights; fostering civil society and NGO development through capacity & coalition building; enhancing the rule of law by encouraging citizen participation; advancing human rights education.

 Be sure to stay up to date with the latest news of The Protection Project.
 To read the recent articles in the press about The Protection Project and the latest news in the fields of trafficking in persons and other human rights issues, please click on the link below:See all the news »